TheCreeper/UselessLocker/README.md

 ## Usage

 This software lacks several components that require a significant amount of work to implement.
 This is left upto the reader to do.

 - Remove the safety pin.

 - Compile the software.

-- Create a webserver that is capable of processing requests from useless locker.
+- Create a webserver capable of processing requests from useless locker.

 - Generate a private/public key pair using openssl or similar.